lucasschmidtc/SSQM/SSQM.md

 ![](SSQM_files/figure-markdown_github/unnamed-chunk-8-1.png)

 If one were to analyze only the results of the C5.0 Decision-Tree ignoring the in-class transitions then one would reach the same conclusion as Hills et al. \[2013\], that found that even though f-statistic had better accuracy it was not with statistical significance (assuming that the accuracy of the shapelet decision-tree and a decision-tree over the shapelet transform is equivalent, as their experiment was not over the shapelet transform).
-However, when one analyzes over all of the 4 classifiers it is clear that information gain is better than the f-statistic in terms of accuracy, thus contradicting the findings of Hills et al. \[2013\] that even recommended it to be the default quality measure. **More than contradicting a previous finding, it shows that results over the decision-tree may not generalize**.
-Besides that, as noted, our proposed quality measure does no worse and when few features are used than it has a clear advantage over the others.
+However, when one analyzes over all of the 4 classifiers it is clear that information gain is better than the f-statistic in terms of accuracy, thus contradicting the findings of Hills et al. \[2013\], that even recommended it to be the default quality measure. **More than contradicting a previous finding, it shows that results over the decision-tree may not generalize**.
+Besides that, as noted, our proposed quality measure does no worse and when few features are used then it has a clear advantage over the others.

 Evaluation of the Search-Space Reduction Techniques
 ===================================================

-This section is dedicated to our third goal, of evaluating techniques of search-space reduction, namely the use of Random Sampling as proposed by Renard et al. \[2015\]; the exploration of only a given range of the shapelets length, as proposed by Hills et al. \[2013\]; and the evaluation of how these techniques affects the accuracy in comparison to when the full set of shapelets is used.
+This section is dedicated to our third goal, of evaluating techniques of search-space reduction, namely the use of Random Sampling as proposed by Renard et al. \[2015\]; the exploration of the shapelets that have a specific length, as proposed by Hills et al. \[2013\]; and the evaluation of how these techniques affects the accuracy in comparison to when the full set of shapelets is used.

 Random Sampling
 ---------------